CoMo: Controllable Motion Generation through Language Guided Pose Code Editing: Evaluation

 \subsection{Experiments on Motion Generation}

 \textbf{Datasets.} We evaluate our approach on two standard datasets for text-driven motion generation: HumanML3D~\cite{t2m_guo} and KIT Motion Language (KIT-ML)~\cite{kitdataset}.
 HumanML3D is a large-scale, diverse collection of human motion, including 14,616 distinct human motion capture sequences alongside 44,970 textual descriptions composed of 5,371 distinct words.
 The motion sequences are extracted from the HumanAct12 \cite{action2motion} and AMASS \cite{AMASS:ICCV:2019} datasets and preprocessed to 20 FPS.
 KIT-ML consists of 3,911 human motion sequences annotated with 6,278 distinct text annotations, forming a total vocabulary size of 1,623.
 The motion sequences are extracted from the KIT \cite{Mandery2016b} and CMU \cite{cmu_mocap} motion databases with a frame rate of 12.5 FPS.
 The motion sequences in KIT-ML and HumanML3D are all padded to 196 frames in length for training.
-Both datasets are split into $80\%$ training, $5\%$ validation, and $15\%$ test sets as designated in \cite{t2m_guo}. \medbreak \textbf{Evaluation Metrics.} We adhere to the protocol proposed in \cite{t2m_guo} and select the following five performance metrics for evaluation: \textit{Frechet Inception Distance (FID)} measures the similarity between generated and real motion sequences. \textit{R-Precision} and \textit{Multimodal Distances (MM-DIST)} assess the relevance of generated motion sequences to their corresponding text descriptions. \textit{Diversity} and \textit{Multimodality (MModality)} reflect the variability of the generated motion sequences.
-We employ the pre-trained network from \cite{t2m_guo} to derive the motion and text feature embeddings necessary for calculating these metrics.\footnote{Details of metric calculations are provided in the Appendix.} \medbreak \textbf{Hyperparameters.} In line with \cite{t2m_guo}, the motion sequences from KIT-ML and HumanML3D are transformed into motion features with dimensions of $261$ and $263$, using $21$ and $22$ SMPL joints, respectively.
-These features represent global translations and rotations and local joint positions, velocities, and rotations.
-Employing PoseScript \cite{delmas2022posescript} as the skeleton parser, we define $70$ pose categories encompassing $392$ pose codes.
-The codebook size is $392 \times 512$.\footnote{The definitions of all pose codes are listed in the Appendix.} The downsampling rate $l$ is set to $4$, and the maximum length of the code sequence produced by the Motion Generator is $50$.
-All hyperparameters are tuned using the HumanML3D validation set (see ablation studies in Sec \ref{sec: ablation}).
+Both datasets are split into $80\%$ training, $5\%$ validation, and $15\%$ test sets as designated in \cite{t2m_guo}.\\

+\textbf{Evaluation Metrics.} We adhere to the protocol proposed in \cite{t2m_guo} and select the following five performance metrics for evaluation: \textit{Frechet Inception Distance (FID)} measures the similarity between generated and real motion sequences. \textit{R-Precision} and \textit{Multimodal Distances (MM-DIST)} assess the relevance of generated motion sequences to their corresponding text descriptions. \textit{Diversity} and \textit{Multimodality (MModality)} reflect the variability of the generated motion sequences.
+We employ the pre-trained network from \cite{t2m_guo} to derive the motion and text feature embeddings necessary for calculating these metrics.\footnote{Details of metric calculations are provided in the Appendix.}\\